rmegret/cyindibee_bee_vis/README.md

 x:  EXPAND - expand or collapse current gallery view

 # Danger (cannot cancel)
-\:  SPLIT TRACK - create a new track_key and assign current RED SELECTION to it. (typically go to Track View, use Select...
-After to select the end of the track to split first)
+\:  SPLIT TRACK - create a new track_key and assign current RED SELECTION to it.
+    (typically go to Track View, select first crop of new track, press ] to select in red the end of the track to split first)
 m:  MERGE BEE_ID - merge tracks in RED SELECTION into bee_id in BLUE SELECTION (will ask for confirmation)
-i:  mark current track to be ignored (by default will disappear from galleries)
-I:  mark current track to not be ignored
 ```